jomimc/DaMuSc/README.md

 - "--n_min {n}" :: Set a minimum number of notes in a scale (Default n = 4)
 - "--n_max {n}" :: Set a maximum number of notes in a scale (Default n = 9)
 - "--octave_cutoff {O}" :: Set the allowed tolerance for deviations from a perfect octave of 1200 cents (Default O = 50 cents)
-- "--use_specific_modes {True/False}" :: Set True to allow multiple scales to be drawn from a single tuning, if this information is specified by the original source (Default True)
+- "--use_specific_variants {True/False}" :: Set True to allow multiple scales to be drawn from a single tuning, if this information is specified by the original source (Default True)
-- "--use_all_modes {True/False}" :: Set True to allow all possible scales to be drawn from a single tuning, including all circular permutations, but without skipping notes (Default False)
+- "--use_all_variants {True/False}" :: Set True to allow all possible scales to be drawn from a single tuning, including all circular permutations, but without skipping notes (Default False)

 Here is an example of how you would run with a set of specific parameters:
-> python Src/process_csv.py --n_min 4 --n_max 9 --octave_cutoff 50 --use_specific_modes True --use_all_modes False
+> python Src/process_csv.py --n_min 4 --n_max 9 --octave_cutoff 50 --use_specific_variants True --use_all_variants False

 Requirements: